Touring Tires 101 Explained: All You Need To Know

 Are Touring Tires More Expensive?

 The price of touring tires is usually higher than the usual passenger tires.
 However, this does not mean that these tires are not budget-wise.
 The impressive longevity of touring tires compensates for the price difference, as touring tires last much longer than regular passenger tires.
 In addition, tire makers pay special attention to reducing rolling resistance.
 Consequently, touring tires are quite economical in terms of fuel consumption.
+Here you have an approximate comparison of touring tires' prices:

 Is it Worth Buying Touring Tires?